netdata/netdata/docs/step-by-step/step-02.md

 description](https://user-images.githubusercontent.com/1153921/63452078-477b1600-c3fa-11e9-836b-2fc90fba8b4b.png)

-If you're new to health monitoring and performance troubleshooting, we recommend you spend some time reading these descriptions and learning more at pages we've linked to.
+If you're new to health monitoring and performance troubleshooting, we recommend you spend some time reading these descriptions and learning more at the pages linked above.

 ## Understand charts, dimensions, families, and contexts

 A **chart** is an interactive visualization of one or more collected/calculated metrics.
-You can see the name of a chart by looking at the top-left corner of a chart and finding the parenthesized text.
-On a Linux system, one of the first charts on the dashboard will be the system CPU chart, with the unique ID of `system.cpu`:
+You can see the name (also known as its unique ID) of a chart by looking at the top-left corner of a chart and finding the parenthesized text.
+On a Linux system, one of the first charts on the dashboard will be the system CPU chart, with the name `system.cpu`:

 ![Screenshot of the system CPU chart in the Netdata dashboard](https://user-images.githubusercontent.com/1153921/67443082-43b16e80-f5b8-11e9-8d33-d6ee052c6678.png)